fortran-lang/fortran-lang.org/learn/os_setup/install_gfortran.md

 All of the above approaches provide access to common shells such as bash and development tools including GNU coreutils, Make, CMake, autotools, git, grep, sed, awk, ssh, etc.

-The WSL environment is recommended for those looking to benefit from a unix-like development environment on Windows.
+We recommend the WSL environment for those looking for a Unix-like development environment on Windows.

 It is important to note that only the msys2 environment allows the native compilation of Windows binary executables; this is important if you intend to distribute your binaries or if you prioritise execution performance.
 Binaries compiled in Cygwin are 'Cygwin' binaries linked against `cygwin.dll` and will hence only execute within the Cygwin environment.
 Binaries compiled in WSL are Linux binaries and therefore require the WSL environment to run on Windows.